csev/dj4e/assn/dj4e_errors42.md

 <img src="dj4e_tutpaw/file-manage-py-bad.png" style="width: 80%;"/>

-The problem (much like the virtual environment problem) is that the editor is parsing the file using the wrong version of Python.
+The problem (much like the virtual environment problem) is the wrong version of Python.
 The text editor is looking at the file as a Python 2.x file and not as a Python 3.x file.
 So the file
 <a href="dj4e_tutpaw/file-manage-py-bad.png" target="_blank">shows a syntax error</a>.